 More revenue reductions: The budget that Congress set for itself includes over $100 billion in lost revenue over the next five years-$70 billion of which will be fast-tracked through the reconciliation process.
 If the tax changes look anything like the past four years, we can expect additional windfalls for the wealthy.
 Republican leaders have already expressed the desire to extend rate reductions for capital gains and dividends.
 Over half of capital gains taxed at preferred rates are realized by people making more than $1 million per year.

-Deeper deficits: The budget passed by the Congress will dig the hole deeper by an estimated $168 billion over the next five years.
+.
 When combined with a modest fix for the alternative minimum tax, deficits are expected to remain in the $300 billion range for the next decade.

 Drilling in ANWR: The budget contained a provision that would virtually ensure that drilling in the Arctic National Wildlife Refuge (ANWR) would be allowed.
 Over the past few years, this was a major issue, and it seems to have slipped under the radar this time around.